Dear Dog, I suppose I should’ve said it earlier. There was

 Some value, some happiness—maybe a sanctuary—in our lost love affair.

-Claire Ahn is a student at Rancho Bernardo High School.
+Elle Park is a student from Southern California.
 Her writing has been recognized by the Scholastic Art and Writing Awards and Writopia Lab’s Worldwide Plays Festival.
 She enjoys reading a variety of books and writing, and she hopes to one day become a published novelist.
 Her work has been published or is forthcoming in Eunoia Review and *82 Review, among others.